-12.2.1 An availability charge is payable on all properties, (irrespective of the category), where installation by the owner and servicing by the Municipality, of a Conservancy Tank/ Septic Tank or French Drain is possible, but not in use.

-- 12.2.2 A monthly basic charge is payable on all installations.
-In case where Council is unable to render a withdrawal service due to the premises being not accessible no monthly basic charge will be payable. - 12.2.3 Customers in an area serviced through a waterborne sewerage network who prefer not to connect to such a service but remain with a conservancy tank, septic tank or french drain will be charged the monthly basic tariff for a 50mm water connection and not the basic charge for septic tanks. - 12.2.4 The Council charges a fixed fee per withdrawal. - 12.2.5 Vacant stands in an area serviced through conservancy tanks, septic tanks or french drains will pay an availability charge which is equal to the basic tariff for septic tanks. - 12.2.6 The subsidy for registered indigents will also be applicable to qualifying indigents with no waterborne sewerage but serviced through conservancy tanks, septic tanks or french drains.
-The subsidy will be restricted to the basic levy for conservancy tanks, septic tanks or french drains as well as one withdrawal per month. - 12.3 Withdrawal of Conservancy Tanks/ Septic Tanks/ French Drains in Rural Areas - 12.3.1 Customers are billed as follow:- - 12.3.1.1 A fixed predetermined amount will be charged per kilometre to cover the transport. - 12.3.1.2 The actual man hour cost to cover the total cost of employment. - 12.3.1.3 The fixed fee per withdrawal (see 12.2.4). - 12.3.1.4 A surcharge of 20% on the total cost of the transaction.
+- 12.2.1 An availability charge is payable on all properties, (irrespective of the category), where installation by the owner and servicing by the Municipality, of a Conservancy Tank/ Septic Tank or French Drain is possible, but not in use. - 12.2.2 A monthly basic charge is payable on all installations.
+In case where Council is unable to render a withdrawal service due to the premises being not accessible no monthly basic charge will be payable. - 12.2.3 Customers in an area serviced through a waterborne sewerage network who prefer not to connect to such a service but remain with a conservancy tank, septic tank or french drain will be charged the monthly basic tariff for a 50mm water connection and not the basic charge for septic tanks. - 12.2.4 The Council charges a fixed fee per withdrawal. - 12.2.5 Vacant stands in an area serviced through conservancy tanks, septic tanks or french drains will pay an availability charge which is equal to the basic tariff for septic tanks.

+12.2.6 The subsidy for registered indigents will also be applicable to qualifying indigents with no waterborne sewerage but serviced through conservancy tanks, septic tanks or french drains.
+The subsidy will be restricted to the basic levy for conservancy tanks, septic tanks or french drains as well as one withdrawal per month.

+12.3 Withdrawal of Conservancy Tanks/ Septic Tanks/ French Drains in Rural Areas

+- 12.3.1 Customers are billed as follow:- - 12.3.1.1 A fixed predetermined amount will be charged per kilometre to cover the transport. - 12.3.1.2 The actual man hour cost to cover the total cost of employment. - 12.3.1.3 The fixed fee per withdrawal (see 12.2.4). - 12.3.1.4 A surcharge of 20% on the total cost of the transaction.
-- 12.4.1 Where two or more dwellings/ flats/ offices/accommodation establishment units are feeding from one main sewerage connection to a property, the customers are billed as follow:- - 12.4.1.1 A basic charge is payable on all dwellings that are connected to the sewerage network based on the size of the smallest water connection (20mm). - 12.4.1.2 In the case of accommodation establishments, a basic charge is payable on all units/ dwellings that are connected to the sewerage network based on the size of the smallest water connection (20mm), based on the following formula:- - (a) 1 to 3 units = basic charge for one dwelling. - (b) 4 to 6 units = basic charge for two dwellings. - (c) 7 to 10 units = basic charge for three dwellings. - (d) 11 to 20 units = basic charge for five dwellings. - (e) 21 plus units = basic charge for ten dwellings.

-12.4.2 Body Corporates who take the responsibility for the payment of basic water, basic sewer and refuse removal services on behalf of the individual owners/ sectional title owners may apply in writing for a rebate on the basic charges levied for sewer.
+- 12.4.1 Where two or more dwellings/ flats/ offices/ units are feeding from one main sewerage connection to a property, the customers are billed as follow:- - 12.4.1.1 A basic charge is payable on all dwellings that are connected to the sewerage network based on the size of the smallest water connection (20mm). - 12.4.2 Body Corporates who take the responsibility for the payment of basic water, basic sewer and refuse removal services on behalf of the individual owners/ sectional title owners may apply in writing for a rebate on the basic charges levied for sewer.
 If approved a rebate of 15% will be applied.
-If no application is received the full basic charges will be levied.
+If no application is received the full basic charges will be levied. - 12.4.3 Other tariffs may be applicable which has been determined by the Town Engineer or Council by special agreement with specific clients.
+This will only be considered when special circumstances prevail.